Tools and Resources

 • A short statement of interest (maximum 500 words)

-• A current curriculum vitae
+• A current resume

 • Official undergraduate and graduate transcripts

-• Letters of recommendation from the applicant's university program director as well as two professional colleagues
+• Letters of recommendation from the applicant’s university program director, as well as two professional colleagues

-The appointment will be announced no later than March 2024.
 All questions and applications should be directed to:

 Human Resources